-As the Authority's primary funding mechanism, Sales and Use tax revenues can be volatile and growth can vary among our member jurisdictions.
+- As the Authority's primary funding mechanism, Sales and Use tax revenues can be volatile and growth can vary among our member jurisdictions.
 The Authority relies on each member jurisdiction's Finance Department's assumptions and trend analysis for estimate preparation.
-Staff consulted with each Finance Department to obtain their sales tax estimate for 2015 resulting in an overall increase of approximately 4%.

-- Transit fuel prices are known to be volatile.
-Similar to previous years, management obtained fixed price transit diesel and gasoline fuel contracts to manage this volatility resulting in estimated costs to remain the same. - Health care costs continue to rise and will do so by approximately 10% in 2015.
-Staff reviewed and analyzed various scenarios, and in order to offset this increase, employee contribution amounts for the Preferred Provider Organization (PPO) Plan will increase employer contributions to Health Savings Accounts for those enrolled in the High Deductible Health Plan will decrease in 2015. - Historically, the high cost of living in the Roaring Fork Valley has negatively affected the Authority's ability to hire and retain qualified transit personnel.
-During the last recession, the pool of workers available in the region increased for RFTA as a result of limited job opportunities.
+Staff consulted with each Finance Department to obtain their sales tax estimate for 2016 resulting in an overall increase of approximately 4%. - Transit fuel prices are known to be volatile.
+Similar to previous years, management obtained fixed price transit diesel and gasoline fuel contracts to manage this volatility resulting in an 18% decrease from the current year's weighted average cost per gallon. - Health care costs continue to increase; however management received new information from our healthcare provider that Medical premiums will actually decrease in 2016 by 5% with no changes in Dental, Vision and Life/AD&D. The decrease was attributable to a renewable band methodology change made by our provider who will increase the number of bands from 7 to 10.
+The increase in bands allows for smaller rate increases in the upper bands and allows for increased loss ratio percentages in the lower bands; therefore, more entities have lower rate increases.
+Management has reviewed the current plan design and will keep employee contributions at the same levels. - Historically, the high cost of living in the Roaring Fork Valley has negatively affected the Authority's ability to hire and retain qualified transit personnel.
+During the last recession, the pool of workers available in the region increased for the Authority as a result of limited job opportunities.
 However, with today's stronger economy and job growth in the valley, the Authority faces increased challenges to attract, retain and maintain adequate staffing levels.
-In order to meet this challenge, Staff has implemented the Board-approved compensation adjustment and incentive bonuses for Bus Operator positions in anticipation of the upcoming 2014/2015 winter high-season.
-Management will continue to review and refine RFTA's compensation package with respect to wages, incentive programs, and benefit enhancements, including employee housing, in order to remain competitive in the local job market.
+In order to meet this challenge, management continues to review and refine the Authority's compensation package with respect to wages, incentive programs, and benefit enhancements, including employee housing, in order to remain competitive in the local job market.
+As part of the compensation review, a market survey for all positions was conducted by a third party consultant during the fall of 2015.
+In general, the results indicated that the market average increased for almost all grades but at varying rates.
+The budget reflects a combination of market adjustments and merit increases in order to remain competitive with the market.